-- Great support and documentations – LearnDash is known for its super active and responsive support team when it comes to addressing and resolving queries in time.
-In addition, it also has detailed documentations available on its site which you can refer to anytime.
+- Great support and documentation – LearnDash is known for its super active and responsive support team when it comes to addressing and resolving queries in time.
+In addition, it also has detailed documentation available on its site which you can refer to anytime.

-- Extensive business suitability – You can use this plugin to kickstart any small to large scale eLearning ventures such as Online school, Course marketplace, Corporate training platform, healthcare trainings, etc.
+- Extensive business suitability – You can use this plugin to kickstart any small to large scale eLearning ventures such as Online school, Course marketplace, Corporate training platform, healthcare training, etc.

 Cons of LearnDash

 - No Free Trials – LearnDash does not offer free trials to test out and experience the plugin.
 However, it does have a 30-day money-back guarantee policy.